Pricing Multi-Interval Dispatch under Uncertainty Part II: Generalization and Performance: Introduction

 \subsection{Summary of results and related work}

 The main contribution of Part II is twofold.
 First, we extend key theoretical results in Part I to a network setting in Proposition~\ref{prop1:RevenueLMP}-\ref{prop5:EQTLMP}.
-Whereas most theoretical results such as the strong equilibrium property of TLMP generalize naturally to systems with network constraints, we obtain new results that demonstrate more succinctly the spatial-temporal decomposition of TLMP.
+Whereas most theoretical results such as the strong equilibrium property of TLMP generalize naturally to systems with network constraints, we obtain new results that demonstrate succinctly the spatial-temporal decomposition of TLMP.

-Proposition~\ref{prop2:TLMP} gives an explicit decomposition of TLMP into energy, congestion, and ramping prices, which shows that TLMP is the sum of a public price in the form of LMP and a private ramping price; the former is transparent to all participants, and the latter plays the role of in-the-market discrimination.
+Proposition~\ref{prop2:TLMP} gives an explicit decomposition of TLMP into energy, congestion, and ramping prices, which shows that TLMP is the sum of a public price in the form of {locational marginal price (LMP)} and a private ramping price; the former is transparent to all participants, and the latter plays the role of in-the-market discrimination among generators with different ramping capabilities.

-We show in Proposition~\ref{prop3:RevenueTLMP} that, under the one-shot economic dispatch and assuming perfect demand forecasting, the merchandising surplus of TLMP is positive and is equal to the sum of congestion rent and generators' ramping costs.
-In contrast, Proposition~\ref{prop1:RevenueLMP} shows the merchandising surplus of LMP covers only the congestion rent but not the necessary out-of-the-market uplifts.
+We show in Proposition~\ref{prop3:RevenueTLMP} that, under the one-shot economic dispatch model with perfect demand forecast, the merchandising surplus under TLMP is positive and is equal to the sum of the congestion surplus (congestion rent) and the ramping surplus defined by the surplus due to binding ramping constraints.
+In contrast, Proposition~\ref{prop1:RevenueLMP} shows that the merchandising surplus of LMP covers only the congestion rent.
+This result explains partially that the revenue of the operator under LMP is often inadequate to cover the out-of-the-market uplifts due to binding ramping constraints.

-Proposition~\ref{prop3:RevenueTLMP} also shows that payments to a generator under LMP is higher than that to TLMP, implying that TLMP imposes a penalty on generators for their inabilities to ramp sufficiently.
-From the individual generator's perspective, Proposition~\ref{prop4:RevenueGap} shows that, under TLMP, a generator with higher ramping limits receives higher payments than an identical generator with limited ramping capability.
-This result implies that TLMP discourages under-reporting ramping limits and encourages generators to improve ramping capability.
+Proposition~\ref{prop3:RevenueTLMP} also shows that the payment to a generator under LMP is higher than that under TLMP.
+And the price decomposition of TLMP in (\ref{eq:TLMP2}) implies that the ramping price of TLMP imposes penalty on generators for their inabilities to support the system's ramping needs.
+From an individual generator's perspective, Proposition~\ref{prop4:RevenueGap} shows that, under TLMP, a generator with higher ramping limit receives higher payment than an identical generator with limited ramping capability.
+This result partially explains that TLMP discourages under-reporting ramping limits and encourages generators to improve ramping capabilities.